Are you planning to get a credit card in Japan? If you are new in Japan, you might be wondering how to start.

 While many transactions in Japan are cash-based, credit cards are widely accepted in the country and are way more convenient.

 A big city in Japan, like Tokyo, accepts a variety of ways to pay, such as credit cards.
 You can use credit cards to pay your cab fare, purchase merchandise at stores, or pay for food at food chains or restaurants.
 Also, you can use them for electronic transactions when booking hotels, online shopping, and other ePayments.

 On the other hand, using the credit card issued in your home country while in Japan will incur international charges.
 And you don’t want that to happen.
 So getting a Japan-issued credit card can be a clever choice.

-Although you hear negative stories from those who have unsuccessful applications, this doesn’t mean you can’t get one.
-Being aware of the right things to do and to prepare beforehand would greatly help you.
+Although a credit card is difficult to obtain in Japan, this doesn’t mean that you can’t get one.
+Being aware of the right things to do and preparing beforehand could improve your chances of getting approved.

 - Residence Card

 - Parent/Legal Guardian’s Consent Letter (Required only for applicants aged 18 to 20)

 *Students applicants are required to show a student identification (ID).

 These documents are not required, but it would be better to have them ready during the application.
 And you can show them to the person processing your application if she/he will ask them.

 - Passport – Your passport contains information that a bank wants to check.
 It may also serve as your identification.